niklaushirt/KubernetesLab/1_Deploy_cloud_native_microservices_applicationon.md

 # Deploy a cloud-native microservices application on IBM Cloud Private

+## Install and run a cloud-native microservices app on an IBM Cloud Private platform on Kubernetes.

 ### Tutorial

 In this tutorial, you install and run a cloud-native microservices application on an IBM® Cloud Private platform on Kubernetes.
 The application implements a simple storefront that displays a catalog of computing devices.
 People can search for and buy products from the application's web interface.
 For a reference implementation diagram for the application, see [Microservices with Kubernetes](https://www.ibm.com/cloud/garage/architectures/microservices/1_0).